Cyclone Freddy: Madagascar

 64 tons of food relief rations were made available following Freddy's passing.
 Several shelter sites were opened, with many being vacated within a day of the storm.
 The World Food Programme offered thousands of hot meals to those in shelters.
-Financial assistance was planned to be provided to 100,000 people for up to 2 months, and food assistance to 40,000 for 3 months.
+Financial assistance was planned to be provided to 100,000 people for up to two months, and food assistance to 40,000 for three months.
+OCHA has provided WFP with a $100 million Emergency Cash Grant, which will be utilized for immediate aerial inspections and logistics support following the cyclone.
+WFP has sent a 6x6 truck carrying five metric tons of high-energy biscuits to Toliara as part of the emergency response.